Core Managed Security Technologies and Software Any MSSP Needs

-MSP software is a whole category of tools unto itself, ranging in functionality from remote monitoring and management (RMM), professional services automation (PSA), account management, asset management, backup and patching automation and beyond.
-Even if you're an MSSP and not an MSP, having MSP tools in your arsenal will help you access, manage and monitor clients' systems in ways that reinforce your security operations.
+MSP software is a whole category of tools unto itself, ranging in functionality from remote monitoring and management tools (RMM), professional services automation (PSA), account management, asset management, backup and patching automation, and beyond.
+Even if you're an MSSP and not an MSP, having MSP tools in your arsenal will help you access, manage, and monitor clients' systems in ways that reinforce your security operations.
 Some popular MSP software vendors include SolarWinds and ManageEngine, among others.

 Further reading MSP: Do You Need RMM, PSA, or Both?